matteomanca/matteomanca/content/activities/turin_tutorial/index.md

 ---
-title: L. Boratto, C. Herrero, A. Kaltenbrunner, M. Manca, G. Stilo.
-Data Sources and Techniques to Mine Human Mobility Patterns.
+title: Data Sources and Techniques to Mine Human Mobility Patterns.
 event: Tutorial at The 5th IEEE International Conference on Data Science and Advanced Analytics (DSAA).
 event_url: